 This approach contrasts subtly but importantly with the conventional vector-GIS and CAD approach.
 In GIS and CAD, the entities of interest are characterised primarily by their geometry i.e. they are defined as points, lines or polygons; additional non-spatial attributes are added as required.
 Objects are often typed by the name of the layer to which they belong, which may correspond with a single feature type, though detail may also be provided by a type attribute for each geometry instance.
 In such conventional systems, identity is associated with geometry, and usually only one geometry (and scale) per feature is available.

 An application schema formalizes an information model for interoperability of an application domain (ISO 19109:2005) which is based on a reference model for interoperability (ISO 19101:2014).
 An important premise is that, since technical communication occurs primarily between members of a community operating within a universe of discourse, the language that they use is scoped to their domain, and thus should be governed by the community.
 Thus, the focus is firmly on a community working together to develop an agreed model of their domain.
 The ISO19100 suite of standards provides mechanisms for the development and implementation of geospatial tools and services.
-Formalisation is based on modelling the domain in terms of the feature types that occur in the domain, so the standard defines a general feature model.
+Formalisation is based on modelling the domain in terms of the feature types that occur in the domain.

 Features